 But to be able to start reaching people…you need people.

-An quick invite to church may not work for a lot of people.
-Some have their own pre-conceived notions about the local church and they may not want to step foot anywhere near one.
+A quick invite to church may not work for a lot of people.
+Some have their own preconceived notions about the local church and they may not want to step foot anywhere near one.

 It’s our job to reach these people.